rubberduck-vba/Rubberduck3/Shared/Rubberduck.SettingsProvider/README.md

 Almost.
 There's a `[JsonPolymorphic]` attribute on the base `RubberduckSetting` record class, and then a bunch of `[JsonDerivedType]` attributes with `typeof` and `nameof` arguments.
 You guessed it.

-And then yeah, once the JSON serialization understands the new setting, that's it - *Rubberduck* understands the new setting now, but it won't be able to tell you until you add the resource keys for the new setting:
+And then yeah, once the JSON serialization understands the new setting, that's it indeed - *Rubberduck* understands the new setting now, but it won't be able to tell you until you add the resource keys for the new setting:
 - `{Key}.Name` where the value is e.g. the title of the corresponding checkbox in the UI.
 - `{Key}.Description` where the value is a short (?) description of the setting that could be used for a tooltip or a description label.